Great ways to celebrate the Winter Solstice in Atlanta — there’s something for everyone with this non-religious December occasion.

 ♣ Hang a bird feeder, or decorate an evergreen with edible treats for wildlife.
 But do some research and be sure you choose items that are safe for them to consume.

 ♣ Make a bunch of those folded paper snowflakes you haven’t made since you were a kid — then tape them to your windows for seasonal decor.
-Here’s a great tutorial for an upgraded technique that’s a wee bit trickier and more challenging.
+Here’s a great tutorial for an upgraded technique that’s a wee bit fancier and more challenging.

 - Stroll around the lake at Murphey-Candler Park